damiensnyder/hearts-league/README.md

 ## How Hearts works
 Hearts is a four-player card game.
 At the start of the game, each player is dealt 13 cards.
-They choose 3 cards they don't want and pass (or "slough") them to the player to their left.
+They choose 3 cards they don't want and pass (or "sluff") them to the player to their left.
 Once every player has received the cards passed to them, the player with the 2 of clubs plays it.
 The person to their left must play a card of the same suit, if they have one.
 If not, they may play any card.
 Once each player has